awsdocs/aws-doc-sdk-examples/javav2/usecases/topics_and_queues/Readme.md

 Topic names can have 1-256 characters.
 They can contain uppercase and lowercase ASCII letters, numbers, underscores, and hyphens.
 If you chose a FIFO topic, the application automatically adds a “.fifo” suffix, which is required for FIFO topics.

-### Create two SQS queues
+### Create an SQS queue

-Now, configure two SQS queues to subscribe to your topic.
+Now, configure an SQS queue to subscribe to your topic.
 Separate queues for each subscriber can be helpful.
 For instance, you can customize how messages are consumed and how messages are filtered.

 ```